Maintenance Guide · DFW Metro · Updated · Expert-reviewed by , Sales Manager

 Frame's maintenance approach

 Frame Restoration keeps roof maintenance tied to observed conditions.
+When we write a scope, it should point to what was actually seen: the photo, the location on the roof, and the condition that supports the recommendation.
 If a roof only needs monitoring, the recommendation should say that.
 If a repair is needed, the scope should explain what failed.
 If replacement is the right construction answer, the scope should explain why repair is not enough.

 If your roof damage may involve carrier review, see our roof documentation guide.